We can all agree that we could all use more happiness in our lives, especially when we are isolated from others.

 “Introspection is like looking through the microscope, and the slides keep changing.”

 Introspection is the tool, the process—like in Dave’s analogy, it is the microscope.
 The slides (self, emotions, thoughts) keep changing.

 Another downfall of introspection is that it is very ego-focused and self-centered and often results in either:

-- Growing the ego and reinforcing the need to be “right” – In the previous example, Mandy can observe her emotions of anger and resentment and understand why she feels the way she does.
-She gathers evidence and past experiences and understands that this anger and resentment comes from years of feeling this way.
+In the previous example, Mandy can observe her emotions of anger and resentment and understand why she feels the way she does.
+She gathers evidence and past experiences and understands that this anger and resentment come from years of feeling this way.
 Examining her feelings and experiences further causes her to feel even more entitled to her feelings of anger.

-- Causes self-judgment, self-blame, and suppressing of emotions – Mandy can observe her emotions of anger and resentment and understand why she feels the way she does but feels bad.
-She tells herself “I shouldn’t be angry,” “I overreacted,” “I was stressed and I took it out on him,” etc., and begins judging herself, blaming herself, and ends up feeling even worse.
+Mandy can observe her emotions of anger and resentment and understand why she feels the way she does but feels bad.
+She tells herself, “I shouldn’t be angry,” “I overreacted,” “I was stressed and I took it out on him,” etc., and begins judging herself, blaming herself, and ends up feeling even worse.

 So, if introspection alone is not helpful, what else do we need?
 A touch of mindfulness (self-introspection)!

 There are many definitions of mindfulness, but I define it as non-judgemental, present moment awareness.
 Mindfulness opens our minds to observing our thoughts and feelings, acknowledging and accepting them without judgment.

 To put it more simply, it’s not about fixing or changing your thoughts or emotions, but about noticing and accepting them as is.